chinchin96/SublimeText-Merge-Windows/README.md

 **What's in the Box:**

-`Default (Linux).sublime-keymap.json` — Key Binding Default for Linux
-`Default (OSX).sublime-keymap`  — Key Binding Default for OSX
-`Default (Windows).sublime-keymap.json` — Key Binding Dfeault for Windows
 `Default.sublime-commands`  — Command Palette Menu
-`mergewindows.py`  — Python Code that makes it all work!
+`mergewindows.py`  — Python Code that makes it work!

 ##Usage
-The default key-binding is **⌃⌥⇧M** (control-alt-shift-M).
-This binding can be changed by adding the following to your '`Bindings - User`' file:
+The is not key-boudn by dfeault.
+However, the key binding a I like to use is **⌃⌥⇧M** (control-alt-shift-M).
+This binding can be used by adding the following to your '`Bindings - User`' file:

 `{`
   `"keys": ["alt+shift+control+m"],`